 Even if you feel fine immediately following an accident, accept medical attention.
 Internal injuries such as internal bleeding or organ damage aren’t easy to detect right away.
 Only a trained medical professional and hospital tests can determine if you have internal injuries.
 Never underestimate the impact of a violent collision on your body; seek medical attention right away after a car accident.

 A drowsy truck driver hauling flammable liquids can place you at risk of serious burns.
 If the cargo tank spills during a rollover or other type of collision, the possibility of fire or an explosion is very real.
 Burn injuries typically require treatment at a burn center.
 Depending upon the severity of your burn, you may require plastic surgery and skin grafts.
 Burn injuries can also result in emotional and psychological trauma due to scarring and limited mobility.
 Joining a support group can help you recover with the support of other burn victims.
 A drowsy or fatigued driver can change your life forever.
 You or your passengers may experience one or more of these serious injuries.
 The lasting impacts may affect your career and your relationships.

 The inability to return to a job you love or to participate in activities you once enjoyed can lead to depression.
 Drivers who don’t care about the safety of those with whom they share the road are negligent.
 If you’ve experienced a serious, life-changing accident because of another driver’s choice to get on the road fatigued, discuss your case with a personal injury attorney.

-Anyone who operates a motor vehicle is at risk for drowsy driving.
+Anyone who operates a motor vehicle is at risk for a drowsy-driving crash.
 Sleep is essential for our daily lives, and a lack of rest is downright dangerous.
 A few examples of drivers most at risk for falling asleep behind the wheel include: